 Provides an in-depth study of financial accounting.
 Builds on the conceptual framework introduced in BU 323 to explain and evaluate accounting procedures in detail.
 Includes accounting for assets, financial instruments, leases, pensions, accounting for income tax, stockholder's equity and earnings/share.
 Students are introduced to exporting financial information from various sources to a spreadsheet package for analysis.
-Every other year.
+Campus: Spring, even years; WOL: October.
 Prerequisite: BU 323.